sfjs/sf.js/README.md

-#sf.js Spiral Frontend micro-framework for RAD (beta)
+#sf.js Spiral Frontend micro-framework

 sf.js is made because we wanted to auto init javascript modules/components/plugins.

--What if your module (ajax form for example) will be show later?
+-What if your module (ajax form for example) will be shown later?
 -Why should you manually init/teardown it?
 -Why at all you should go to script and init it?